 We will tackle inequality through improving the environment and living standards within our more deprived communities: affording them a better quality of life.

-We will continue to work with our communities, culturally and geographically, to help them inform and support development of their locality to deliver their aspirations.
-We will also look to recognise our diverse and cohesive communities through becoming a Borough of Culture.
+We will tackle racism by continuing to work with our communities, culturally and geographically, to help them inform and support development of their locality to deliver their aspirations.
+We will also look to recognise our diverse and cohesive communities through becoming a Borough of Culture and an anti-racist organisation with a workforce that reflects the communities we serve.

 How we will deliver our objectives